Ananya-Kaushal/Lowe-s_India_Interview_Material/Linked_List.md

 Advantage:-
 -----------------------------------------------------------------------------------
-Dynamic size (no fixed limit like arrays)
+Dynamic size (no fixed limit like arrays).

-Efficient insertion and deletion (especially in the middle) Can implement complex data structures like stack, queue, graph
+Efficient insertion and deletion (especially in the middle).

+Can implement complex data structures like stack, queue, graph.

 Disadvantage:-
 -----------------------------------------------------------------------------------
-Extra memory required for storing pointers
+Extra memory required for storing pointers.

-No direct/random access (need traversal)
+No direct/random access (need traversal).

-Cache unfriendly (not stored in contiguous memory)
+Cache unfriendly (not stored in contiguous memory).